SimonAndren/RPFR-Richet/README.md

 # Richet RPFR Replication

-This repository reorganises the original notebooks, Gaussian logs, and helper scripts used to reproduce the reduced partition function ratios (RPFR) reported by Richet *et al.* (1977).
+This repository reorganises notebooks and helper scripts used to reproduce the reduced partition function ratios (RPFR) reported by Richet *et al.* (1977).
 It is structured for collaboration and ready to be pushed to GitHub.

 ## Repository layout